bridgecrewio/checkov/docs/3.Scans/Credentials Scans.md

 checkov -f main.tf
 ```

-Wil result in the following output:
+Will result in the following output:

 ```bash